ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `prepare_resps` are the outbound prep steps computed in the previous step.
 The order MUST match `AggregationJobInitReq.prepare_inits`.

-After receiving the response to its `AggregationJobInitReq`, the Leader makes HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0` to check on the status of the aggregation job.
+If the Helper is asynchronously processing the aggregation job, the Leader makes HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0` to check on the status of the aggregation job.
 If the aggregation job is not finished yet, the Helper MAY wait to respond until the job is complete.
-Once the aggregation job is ready, or if it is already ready, the Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
+Once the aggregation job is ready, or if it is already ready, the Helper responds to the GET request with HTTP status 200 OK and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
 If the aggregation job is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

+Otherwise, if the Helper is synchronously processing the aggregation job, the Helper responds to the PUT request with HTTP status 201 Created and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

 Changing an aggregation job's parameters is illegal, so further HTTP PUT requests to `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the